hugoTortuga/JDR/README.md

 - Creating a game, with a list of scene
 - Add and remove obstacle (polygons) to a scene, enable or disable fog of war on the scene
 - Open a game, select the scene you want
+- Select musics for your scenes, play them, change volume
 - Ping on the map
 - Print the list of players on the side menu
 - Open a character's sheet